Boundary Constraint-free Biomechanical Model-Based Surface Matching for Intraoperative Liver Deformation Correction: Methods

 \section{Methods}

 Our method employs a force-driven approach to deform the source model for optimal alignment with the target point cloud.
 Fig. \ref{fig:Illustration} provides an overview of our registration method.
 The objective function comprises a surface matching term.
 The surface matching term utilizes a correspondence matrix generated by a closest point operator and a FEM.
 Minimization of the objective function is achieved through an accelerated gradient algorithm.
 During the force optimization phase, we initially determine the optimal step for calculating Nesterov's accelerated gradient \cite{Nesterov1983AMF}.
 Subsequently, the gradient is employed to update forces.
 In each iteration, we first update the correspondence matrix via the closest point operator, then update the force through force optimization; finally, we update the displacements using the FEM.
+The FEM ensures that the displacement or deformation preserves the geometry of the preoperative model, maintaining the integrity of the node-to-node connections.
 After a set number of iterations, the predicted volumetric deformation enables the preoperative volume model to align with the intraoperative point cloud.
 In the following section, we will detail each of these steps.